When it comes time to start shopping for a mortgage, it’s often a 30-year loan that comes to mind.

 Make a 20% Down Payment — or More

-Larger down payments are better than smaller ones, and 20% is standard because that’s the amount needed to avoid having to pay for private mortgage insurance, which benefits the lender, not you.
+Larger down payments are better than smaller ones, and 20% is standard because that’s the amount needed to avoid having to pay for private mortgage insurance that benefits the lender, not you.
 A 20% down payment also means you borrow less money, reducing your monthly payment and the amount of time it takes to repay your mortgage.

 Shop for the Best Mortgage Rates